reimagined/resolve/docs/tutorial.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-7)

-In this lesson, you will provide miscellaneous functionality enhancements to your Shopping List application in order to support the full set of data editing operations.
+In this lesson, you will provide miscellaneous functionality enhancements to your Shopping List application to support the full set of data editing operations.
 These steps are not essential, but they will help you further deepen your understanding of the reSolve framework's fundamentals.

 ### Modify the Write Side